Help is just a phone call away

 By Greg Thom, journalist, Institute of Community Directors Australia

-The Australian charity and not-for-profit sector is increasingly likely to be targeted by malevolent actors’ seeking to finance religiously motivated violent extremism, according to security experts.
+The Australian charity and not-for-profit sector is increasingly likely to be targeted by malevolent actors seeking to finance religiously motivated violent extremism, according to security experts.

 The sector's vulnerability to exploitation through terrorism financing was revealed in a recent online briefing tailored for charities and NFPs delivered by the nation’s financial intelligence and anti-money-laundering agency AUSTRAC.

-AUSTRAC's manager of industry education and outreach, Emma Salik, charities and NFPs were most at risk of exploitation when undertaking fundraising.
+AUSTRAC's manager of industry education and outreach, Emma Salik, said charities and NFPs were most at risk of exploitation when undertaking fundraising.

 “Over the next three years religiously motivated violent extremism actors will likely continue to exploit registered charities and legitimate NPOs (non-profit organisations) to raise funds for overseas terrorist activities,” she said.